-- I-20: Sign your I-20 at the bottom of page 1.
+- I-20: Sign and date your I-20 at the bottom of page 1.
 Save all previous I-20s for your records.
 You may be asked for them during future applications.

 SEVIS Screen Shot: This shows any previous CPT time used at UChicago.
 You will receive the CPT screenshot, even if you have never used CPT in the past.

 These copies will include the 'SEVIS U.S.' address from my.UChicago.
 If the screenshot address is different from your current address, it will not impact your OPT application.
 However, as you are required by law to keep your address up to date, make sure you follow the SEVIS Address Update instructions to make any necessary changes to fulfill your F-1 address update requirement.

 - Make sure your 'SEVIS U.S' address is correct in the my.uchicago. system.